EVOLVED-5G/CAPIF_API_Services/docs/testing_with_curl/README.md

   "certificate": "PUBLISHER CERTIFICATE"
 }
 ```
-PUBLISHER CERTIFICATE value must be stored by Exposer entity to next request to CAPIF (exposer.crt for example)
+PUBLISHER CERTIFICATE value must be stored by Provider entity to next request to CAPIF (provider.crt for example)

 ### Invoker Management APIs